 Personal Single Shot Trust Experience

 I went through the Single Shot Trust process myself when purchasing a .22 LR can recently.
-It was much preferable to even my previous NFA Gun Trust, and magnitudes of order better than my experience buying my first suppressor a few years back as an individual.
-The $200 tax stamp is still required, but if the HPA passes, it will include a provision for refunding that fee to those who paid it to acquire a suppressor after the act was filed.
+It was much preferable to even my previous NFA Gun Trust.
+It was also order of magnitudes better than my experience buying my first suppressor a few years back as an individual.
+The $200 tax stamp is still required.
+However, if the HPA passes, it will include a provision for refunding that fee to those who paid it to acquire a suppressor after the act was filed.

-Now if we can get the six- to 12-month wait for approval eliminated or significantly reduced, things will be near where they should be.
+Now if only we can get the six- to 12-month wait for approval eliminated or significantly reduced.
+Then things will be near where they should be.

 Firearm Suppressor Hearing Protection